 CH3COI + H2O → CH3COOH + HI

-Here, the reaction between methanol and hydrogen iodide produces an intermediary methyl iodide.
-This intermediary is reacted with carbon monoxide and treated with water to provide the product with acetic acid.
-It is important to note that for step 2 of this process a carbonyl metal complex should be used as a catalyst.
+Here, the reaction between methanol and hydrogen iodide produces an intermediate methyl iodide.
+This intermediary reacts with carbon monoxide and is treated with water to provide the product with acetic acid.
+It is important to note that for step 2 of this process, a carbonyl metal complex should be used as a catalyst.

-Acetic acid has a pungent vinegar taste and bitter taste.
+Acetic acid has a pungent vinegar taste and a bitter taste.

 Colorless liquid.